Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Generating synthetic ImageNet clones

 \section{Generating synthetic ImageNet clones}

 For our study, we create clones of the ImageNet~\cite{deng2009imagenet} dataset by synthesizing images depicting the classes it contains.
 We refer to all synthetic datasets of ImageNet classes that are created using Stable Diffusion as \textbf{ImageNet-SD}. \Cref{sec:baseline} describes different ways of creating ImageNet-SD datasets starting from simply using the class name as the prompt.
 We then present generic, class-agnostic ways for tackling issues that arise with respect to semantics and diversity in~\Cref{sec:semantics,sec:diversity}, respectively.

-Note that we only present a limited set of qualitative results in~\Cref{fig:qualitative} because of space constraints, but a far more extensive set can be found in the Appendix.
+We present a few sample qualitative results in~\Cref{fig:qualitative}, with a more extensive set in the supplementary material.